ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Amanda Freeman
     jobtitle: Accounts Manager
     bio: >-
-      Amanda is a qualified and committed Accounts professional who has been a valuable member of our team since she joined 10 years ago.
-With a wealth of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.
+      Amanda is a qualified and experienced Accounts professional who has been a vital part of the ASL team for over 10 years.
+She oversees all financial transactions and ensures accurate monthly P&L reporting, supporting the company’s efficient financial operations.
+Her extensive expertise in accounting makes her a key contributor to the company’s success.

-      When Amanda isn't focusing on finance, she enjoys gardening and decorating her beautiful home!
+      When Amanda isn't focusing on finance, she enjoys nurturing her garden and creating a peaceful, beautiful home.
     image: /img/amanda-freeman.jpg
     interests:
       - decorating